enechange/go-challenge/README.md

 ### Objectives

-Create an endpoint that meets the following requirements using the template.
+Create an endpoint that meets the following requirements using the specified language, library and template.

 Please document any technical decisions, trade-offs, problems, etc., in REPORT.md (you may write in either Japanese or English).